baseweight/baseweight.ai/posts/baseweight-snap.md

 ### Working with llama.cpp on Android

 The Android example in the llama.cpp library brings it in through the CMake directly allowing for build customization, and despite the longer build times, this is the way to go since this allows us to enable optimizations such as enabling Vulkan or experiment with OpenCL.
-Due to time constraints, we decided to go with a Vulkan backend.
+Due to time constraints, we decided to go with a Vulkan backend and to show a dialog every time we do inference, since the purpose is to show it running, not to show it running super fast.

-As far as actually using Vulkan on Android, there was definitely a learning curve, but this video shows how to use tools like the Android GPU Inspector to make sure that the GPU is actually used and to measure battery use per inference.
-Measuring the power use during the inference runs is important, since this translates to heat use.
-Debugging GPU on Android is extra tricky since the power draw can be hard on the battery, which is of course plugged in.

 ### Shipping Baseweight Snap